RyanHauert/presentations-golang/README.md

-presentations-golang
+An Introduction to Go
 ====================

-An introduction to Go
+####Open slides/index.html to view the slides